 - estate papers, including title deeds, leases, maps and rent rolls

-- papers of prominent people from Northern Ireland, such as writers, politicians, business leaders or academics
+- papers of prominent people from or living in Northern Ireland, such as writers, politicians, business and community leaders or academics

-- business records relating to current or defunct organizations
+- business records about current or defunct organisations

-- papers of political parties and pressure groups, and
+- papers of political parties and pressure groups

 PRONI does not normally accept newspapers, books, photocopies, pamphlets and other printed materials.
-We do not select documents which would duplicate material already in our holdings.
+They do not select documents which would duplicate material already in their holdings.

-If you wish to enquire about depositing documents, please email the Records Management, Cataloguing and Access team.
-A member of the team will evaluate the historical importance of your documents and advise on the best way forward.
+If you wish to enquire about depositing documents, email the Records Management, Cataloguing and Access team.
+A member of the team will check the historical importance of your documents and advise on the best way forward.

-Once we have decided to add your documents to our holdings, we will agree the terms of deposit with you.
+Once PRONI has decided to add your documents to their holdings, they will agree the terms of deposit with you.
 You have three options:

 If you donate your documents as an outright gift, PRONI takes over ownership and all responsibility for your documents.
-PRONI will deal with the terms of access and copyright.
+However, if you wish, you can retain any copyright that you hold in your documents.
+PRONI will deal with the terms of access to the documents.

-If you donate your documents on indefinite loan, you will retain ownership of your documents.
+If you deposit your documents on loan, you will retain ownership of your documents.
 Terms of access and re-use of your documents will be agreed with you at the time of deposit.

 Lend documents for copying

-You may allow us to borrow your documents for copying.
-We will make digital copies of your documents before returning the originals to you.
+You may allow PRONI to borrow your documents for copying.
+PRONI will agree terms of access and re-use of your documents with you before they borrow the documents.
+PRONI will make digital copies of your documents before returning the originals to you.

 Your documents will be stored in secure, environmentally controlled conditions.
-Digital documents will be securely stored in our Digital Repository and processed as necessary.
+Digital documents will be securely stored in the PRONI Digital Repository and processed as necessary.